ufosc/club-documents/Administrative/Guides/President.md

 			- This is because we share certain topic presentations on our GitHub and we don't want to modify that content after the fact
 			- If you are deliberately updating a topic presentation, make a copy and just update the link, don't modify history
 	- Sign-ins
-		- We've been using a Google Sheet for each year (same tinyurl link for the calender year)
+		- We've been using a Google Sheet for each year (same tinyurl link for the calendar year)
 		- Label what each sign-in was for so we know when reviewing meetings
-- Google Calender
+- Google Calendar
-	- Be sure to use the "Open Source Club" calender, not the "UF OSC" one
+	- Be sure to use the "Open Source Club" calendar, not the "UF OSC" one
 	- Populate this at the beginning of the semester and fill in details as you go
 		- This helps us plan and let's others know what's happening to try to avoid conflicts
-	- Also copy our events over to the "ACM Master Calender" so others know when we are meeting
+	- Also copy our events over to the "ACM Master Calendar" so others know when we are meeting
-	- You can also reserve the Fishbowl with the "Fishbowl Reservation Calender"
+	- You can also reserve the Fishbowl with the "Fishbowl Reservation Calendar"
 - [Facebook](https://www.facebook.com/groups/ufosc/)
 	- Post
 		- Have events created at least a week ahead of time (GBMs even more)
 		- Share GBMs at least a few times before they happen
-			- In th UF OSC page
+			- In the UF OSC page
 			- UF ACM
 			- UF Computer Science
 			- Other relevant ones